MeaveE/Enterprise-App-CA/README.txt

 open command prompt from this folder.
-Run node database to create and populate a mongodb database Run node app to start the server. open Chrome browser on localhost 8080
+Run node database to create and populate a mongodb database Run node app to start the server. open Chrome browser on http://localhost 8080

+note run localhost on http not https.

 Video demo at:
 https://youtu.be/weFoAjA3rCM